Sachawski/mind-guard/README.md

 # mind-guard
-Kotlin application aiming to reduce time spent on phone when working on when engaged in social interactions
+Kotlin application aiming to reduce time spent on phone when working or when engaged in social interactions